allisterb/Alpheus/README.md

 </mysqld_safe>
 ````

+## Supported formats
+Alpheus can parse and query configuration files for the following servers and applications:
+* OpenSSH (sshd_config)
+* MySQL (my.cnf)
+* PostgreSQL (postgresql.conf)
+* Nginx (nginx.conf)
+* Apache Httpd (httpd.conf)
+* Docker (Dockerfile)
+* .NET and ASP.NET App.config and Web.Config files

 ## Usage
 ### Command Line Interface
 Download and unzip the release archive.
 Type `al -v` and `al -h` (`./al -v` or `./al -h` on Linux) to see the version information and help with using the CLI.

 ### Library
 Install the [NuGet](https://www.nuget.org/packages/Alpheus.Core/) package into your application.
 You can read and parse a file like this:
-`MySQL mysql = new MySQL(this.ConfigurationFile, this.AlpheusEnvironment);` See the Alpheus CLI source code and tests for examples on how to use the library.
+`MySQL mysql = new MySQL("path\to\local\file");` See the Alpheus CLI source code and tests for examples on how to use the library.

 ## Building
 Clone the Github repository on to your computer.
-You can build for .NET Framework with `build-netfx` on Windows or `./build-netcfx.sh` on Linux.
-You can also build for .NET Core with `build-netcore` on Windows or `./build-netcore.sh` on Linux.
+You can build for .NET Framework with the `build-netfx` script on Windows or `./build-netcfx.sh` on Linux.
+You can also build for .NET Standard/.NET Core with `build-netcore` on Windows or `./build-netcore.sh` on Linux.